The Hit

 Exposed

-When a Hidden fighter is exposed, the controlling player must set up the fighter onto the battlefield where the exposed Hidden marker is currently located and remove the Hidden marker from play.
+When a Blip is exposed, the controlling player must select one available infiltrating fighter from their Crew that isn't already on the battlefield, then set that fighter up onto the battlefield where the Blip is, and remove the Blip.

-Next, and still in priority order, each player takes turns setting up a remaining fighter from their Crew onto the battlefield such that the fighter's base is entirely within their gang's deployment zone.
+Next, and still in priority order, each player takes turns setting up one remaining fighter from their Crew onto the battlefield such that the fighter's base is entirely within their gang's deployment zone.
+This continues as necessary until all fighters in all Crews have been deployed.

 Target Selection